JaDa757/team-builder/README.md

 You have been given a take-home coding assessment as part of the hiring process for a Web Developer position.
 Your task is to implement a form capable of creating new team members and also editing existing ones.

 From the point of view of the data, each team member has `fname`, `lname` and `bio` properties.
-The form captures these values using two inputs and a textarea.
+The form captures these values using two inputs and a text area.

 You have a [detailed mock](https://bloominstituteoftechnology.github.io/W_S7M2_Project/) that shows the desired end result.